LassoSoft/LassoGuide/lasso_guide_source/server/command-line-tools.rst

 To execute Lasso code interactively, call lasso9 with the "-i" flag as the first argument.
-When you do this a new prompt will appear (">:"), and what you type there will be processed as Lasso code when you hit return.
-You can also paste small amounts of multi-line code into the prompt - just be sure to hit return right after you paste so that the last line of code will be included.
+When you do this a new prompt will appear (``>:``), and what you type there will be processed as Lasso code when you hit return.
+You can also paste small amounts of multi-line code into the prompt; just be sure to hit return right after you paste so that the last line of code will be included.
 (One thing to note: each chunk of code is processed as if it were a separate file, so local variables processed in one chunk are unavailable to future chunks.
 You'll either